TriKro/rsb-content/part4-evaluative_market_experiment/fake-door-smoke-test.md

 ### Ethics

 Fake door testing could be thought of as tricking customers and decreasing the credibility of the product or business.
-When used carefully and in moderation it can save time and money and lead to the development of a better product.
+When used carefully and in moderation, it can save time and money and lead to the development of a better product.

-Clear communication that the feature or product is in development can help the user not be as upset that the product or feature isn’t available.
+Clear communication that the feature or product is in development can prevent the user becoming upset that the product or feature isn’t available.

-### Internal & External Fake Doors
+### Internal and External Fake Doors

 The internal fake door is great for testing to determine if a potential new feature appeals to current users.
 Usually a link or button is created on a website for this new function.